eric02138/sensorapi/README.md

 # sensorapi
-Minimal backend that ingests sensor data
+A minimal backend that ingests sensor data